 3. Repeat exercise #1 for RIPv2 and note down the multicast address on which RIPv2 forwards the updates.

 4. Write down the source IP address for the ping packets when you ping H1 from R1.

-TC-316 Telecommunication Networks

-NED University of Engineering And Technology-Department of Electronic Engineering

--

--

 5. While working on R1, how could you check if H1 can reach the loopback interface?
-In other her

-words, how can you verify if a ping from H1 to loopback of R1 is successful?
+In other words, how can you verify if a ping from H1 to loopback of R1 is successful?

-and the state of t

--

--